- Educational Curricula

 Arbitrariness News & Developments - Previous Years

-To identify before the fact those characteristics of criminal homicides and their perpetrators which call for the death penalty, and to express these characteristics in language which can be fairly understood and applied by the sentencing authority, appear to be tasks which are beyond present human ability.
+To identify before the fact those characteristics of criminal homicides and their perpetrators which call for the death penalty, and to express these characteristics in language which can be fairly understood and applied by the sentencing authority, appear to be tasks which are beyond present human ability. (at 205).

 Other states sought to focus the jury’s discretion by providing sentencing guidelines to direct the jury when deciding whether to impose death.
 Georgia provided bifurcated proceedings, in which guilt and sentence are determined in separate trials.
 In the penalty phase, the jury must find at least one aggravating circumstance (characteristics that make certain murders worse than others) beyond a reasonable doubt before considering other evidence and making a decision between life or death.
 In an effort to safeguard against arbitrary sentencing, Georgia also created specialized appellate review.
 In 1976, Georgia’s guided discretion statute, as well as statutes in Florida and Texas, were approved when the Supreme Court decided Gregg v.
 Georgia, 428 U.S. 153.
 This landmark decision held that the new death penalty statutes were constitutional, thus reinstating the death penalty in those states.
 The Court also held that the death penalty itself was constitutional under the Eighth Amendment.